-High performance cultures create motivation by providing compelling reasons for people to stay, to strive to perform and to commit to continuously improve.
+High performance cultures create motivation by providing compelling reasons for people to stay, to strive to perform, and to commit to continuously learn and improve.
 Worker-like robots may get the task done, but what do they do when you need more?
 Organizations that want higher performance need to find a way to infuse meaning into organizational culture.

 Smart leaders infuse meaning into organizational culture by deeply engaging their employees and getting them to give it their all for the long haul.
 Employee engagement is not a new concept but it has become more than just a “nice-to-have;” meaning has become a critical factor in creating an organization’s competitive advantage.

 Greater Commitment Creates Greater Performance

 It stands to reason that the greater an employee’s commitment to their job, the higher their performance and the greater their productivity.
 When you have an engaged workforce across the company, the increase in productivity can be enormous.
 In fact, higher employee engagement correlates to nearly 20% greater productivity, more than 10% higher customer satisfaction, and up to 50% less voluntary turnover.

 So what can leaders do to increase engagement and create a culture of high performance?
 Here is what we have learned over the last two decades designing, delivering and implementing employee engagement surveys:

 Employees are consistently motivated to stay and perform when:

 That’s what separates those who, robot-like, check time cards and those who attack their job each day with gusto.